-The regional spring warming ~13300-13400 cal yr BP and its effect on past vegetation may be similar to the modern tundra greening process and earlier spring dates reported by modern phenological observations (Richardson et al., 2018; Montgomery et al., 2020 and references therein).
-The warmer climate, including spring, supported the northward shift of the treeline: pine was present in Latvia; ~13300-13000 cal yr BP the scarce tree-birch macrofossils were found in the sediments of Lake Nakri (~100 km southeast of Lake Kosilase, Amon et al., 2012).
-The plant macrofossil records suggest that the Lateglacial treeline did probably not reach beyond central Estonia (Amon et al., 2014, 2016), although a single poorly preserved, probably treebirch or hybrid, macrofossil was found in the Lake Kosilase sediments.
+The regional spring warming at \sim 13 300-13 400 cal yr BP and its effect on past vegetation may be similar to the modern tundra greening process and earlier spring dates reported by modern phenological observations (Richardson et al., 2018; Montgomery et al., 2020 and references therein).
+The warmer climate, including spring, supported the northward shift of the treeline: pine was present in Latvia, and at \sim 13 300-13 000 cal yr BP the scarce tree-birch macrofossils were found in the sediments of Lake Nakri ($\sim 100 \, \text{km}$ southeast of Lake Kosilase, Amon et al., 2012).
+The plant macrofossil records suggest that the Late Glacial treeline probably did not reach beyond central Estonia (Amon et al., 2014, 2016), although a single poorly preserved, probably tree-birch or hybrid, macrofossil was found in the Lake Kosilase sediments.
 At the same time, spring in central Estonia was already taking place much earlier as confirmed by the UI of the B. nana leaves and could have been suitable for tree species growth.
-Thus, the limiting factor for the advancement of the treeline may have been related to other local conditions in the partiallysubmerged mosaic landscape, the proximity of the melting/retreating glacier, and the maximum summer temperatures.
-The modern distribution of the treeline-forming tree-birch in Scandinavia follows the 13.2 °C isotherm for summer temperature (Odland, 1996) and the 10-12 °C summer temperature isotherm for tree-line formation (CAVM, 2003).
-The chironomid-based July temperature estimates around Lake Nakri for this period were ~12.7-12.8 °C (Heiri et al., 2014) and the pollen-based reconstructed mean May-June-July-August temperature range was ~12.2-12.3 °C, which are close to the modern tree-line limits.
+Thus, the limiting factor for the advancement of the treeline may have been related to other local conditions in the partially submerged mosaic landscape, the proximity of the melting or retreating glacier, and the maximum summer temperatures.
+The modern distribution of the treeline-forming tree birch in Scandinavia follows the 13.2 °C isotherm for summer temperature (Odland, 1996) and the 10-12 °C summer temperature isotherm for treeline formation (CAVM Team, 2003).
+The chironomid-based July temperature estimates around Lake Nakri for this period were $\sim 12.7-12.8$ °C (Heiri et al., 2014), and the pollenbased reconstructed mean May-June-July-August temperature range was $\sim 12.2-12.3$ °C, which are close to the modern tree-line limits.
 Assuming that the summer temperature was one of the limiting factors for the northwards migration of the treeline, the results resemble the vegetation response under modern climate conditions.
 The spring onset thus occurs before a significant rise in the summer temperature.
 The observed warmer climatic conditions were subsequently disrupted by the onset of the Younger Dryas cold reversal.
 A similar set - warming of the spring preceding the warming of the summer temperatures - is observed by Steinthorsdottir and Wagner-Cremer (2019).

-Lateglacial climate fluctuations and seasonality signal
+Late Glacial climate fluctuations and seasonality signal

-Pollen-based temperature estimations for May-June-July-August (MJJA) and December-January-February (DJF) are available for Lake L. Svetinu for the Lateglacial period (Veski et al., 2015) and provide an indication of the winter and summer conditions prevailing in the studied region.
+Pollen-based temperature estimations for May-June-July- August (MJJA) and December-January-February (DJF) are available for Lake L. Svetinu for the Late Glacial period (Veski et al., 2015) and provide an indication of the winter and summer conditions prevailing in the studied region.
 A minor offset between the pollen record and the microphenological dataset is likely related to the different sampling strategies.
 The pollen samples were taken as 1 cm thick slices after some interval while the plant macrofossil samples from where the dwarf birch leaves were extracted were 5 cm thick continuous samples.

-Additional chironomid-based July temperature estimates from Lake Nakri (Fig. 4) ~90 km north are included to complement the temperature data (Heiri et al., 2014).
+Additional chironomid-based July temperature estimates from Lake Nakri (Fig. 4) \sim 90 km to the north are included to complement the temperature data (Heiri et al., 2014).